Kazakh–Dzungar Wars: Russian Diplomacy and Division

+1739-1741

+During the reign of Tsewang Rabtan in Dzungaria in 1710-1719, and 1723–1732, several major invasions were launched into Central Asia and modern-day Kazakhstan.
+Despite initial successes, Tsewang Rabtan was unable to subjugate any of the Kazakh tribes.
+In 1727–1730, the Kazakhs defeated the Oirat armies of Galdan Tseren.
+However, internal political strife prevented the Kazakhs from using these victories to regain their lost nomadic lands in Semirechye and modern-day Eastern Kazakhstan.

+The Oath of Allegiance to the Russian Empire by the Kazakhs (1730-1739)

 Despite the victory at Ańyraqaı by the Kazakhs in 1730, fear of another possible invasion by the Dzungar Khanate was still present due to its past aggression towards the Kazakh Khanate.
 Even the Kazakh khans themselves, including Abilqaiyr, did not give up their full desire to free Kazakh lands captured by the Dzungars, who imprisoned their fellow tribesmen as well.
 Tense relations by the Kazakh khans remained with Bukhara and Khiva, but by 1730s the Kazakhs managed to soften some of the disputes with the Central Asian khans; however, the relationship with the Volga Kalmyks and Bashkirs remained difficult.
-Obtaining peace on the western borders of the Younger Juz, and securing its rear was one of the main tasks of Abilqaiyr Khan.
+Obtaining peace on the western borders of the Younger Juz, and securing its rear was one of the main tasks of Abulkhair Khan.
 It was highly necessary for the Kazakhs to ease tensions with its neighbors in order to focus more on the Dzungars.
+As a direct result of the trauma of the "Great Disaster," Khan Abulkhair of the Junior jüz, along with many sultans and batyrs, officially swore an oath of allegiance to the Russian Empress Anna Ioannovna.
+The goal was clear -- to secure a powerful protector against the Dzungars.
+This move was highly controversial.
+A significant faction, led by the Baraq batyr and others, opposed Russian influence.
+This created a lasting internal split within the Junior jüz between a pro-Russian faction and a pro-independence faction.

 At the end of the 1730s, after concluding a truce with the Qing Dynasty, the ruling class of the Dzungar Khanate began active military-political preparations for another invasion of Kazakhstan and Central Asia.
 In the spring of 1735, Bogenbay Batyr informed the tsarist authorities that the Kazakhs who had escaped from Dzungar captivity warned that Galdan Tseren was planning to send an army to attack the Kaisaks of the Middle Juz.

+Under pressure from continuing Dzungar raids, Khan Semeke of the Middle Jüz also accepted Russian citizenship in 1732.
+However, Kazakh khans like Ablai of the Middle Jüz would famously pursue a "double oath" policy, swearing allegiance to both Russia and Qing China to maintain maximum autonomy.